-To understand why your company should utilise Performance Planner, you should first learn about the tool.
+To understand why your company should utilize Performance Planner, you should first learn about the tool.
 It can be used to create forecast models for a single campaign or multiple campaigns.

-One of its most useful applications is optimising spending for multiple campaigns with the same marketing goal.
+One of its most useful applications is optimizing spending for multiple campaigns with the same marketing goal.

 Performance Planner creates models using your data as well as user data from across the Search and Display networks.
 The Performance Planner can simulate relevant ad auctions using data from billions of daily search queries.

 It also takes into account competition data, seasonal fluctuations, and landing page revisions.

 Machine learning is also used by Performance Planner to learn how to enhance forecasts.
 It will compare its forecasts to reality and learn from its errors.

 The Results Planner allows you to see forecasts for your campaign and compare them to past performance.